guigolab/biogenome-portal/README.md

 The .env file contains many parts that have to be configured depending on the needs:

 	The API KEY part:
+  Configure this part if you want to enter samples locally

 	USER=admin --> Define the user name that will be inserted to access the admin area JWT_SECRET_KEY=secret_restKey #change this in production!! --> key to encrypt the RESTKEY (below) RESTKEY=secretPassword #change this in production!! --> password that will be inserted to access the admin area

 	The CRONJOB part:
+  Configure this part if you want to retrieve public data from ENA/BioSamples (the sample metadata format must be compliant with the ENA checklist)
 	PROJECTS=  --> list of projects (comma separated) wich name figures in the sample metadata submitted to the ENA/BioSamples EXEC_TIME=600 --> how often, in seconds, the job should be performed

 	The DATA PORTAL part:
+  This part have some default values that can be modified

 	RANKS=superkingdom,kingdom,phylum,subphylum,class,order,family,genus,species,subspecies --> ordered, descending list of taxonomic ranks you want to display.
 Note that is a rank is not present in the species' lineage it will be skipped, for instance you may find phylum nodes that has as a children class nodes.
-	MAX_NODES=90 --> number of max leaves to display in the tree of life page
+	MAX_NODES=90 --> number of max leaves to display in the tree of life page (numbers greaters than 150 may affect performance and visualization)